ASTEROID ASTROLOGY

 What is Fama in astrology?

 Fama is asteroid 408, named for the Roman goddess of fame and rumor.
 In Virgil's Aeneid she flies through the world with a thousand mouths, each carrying a different version of the same story.
-In a natal chart, Fama describes how your name travels: whether you tend to be famous for craft or for scandal, whether your reputation outpaces your work or lags behind it, and what you get repeatedly mistaken for.
+In a natal chart, modern readers may use Fama as a symbolic prompt for how a name travels: public story, reputation, rumor, and the gap between work and how it is described.

 How is Fama different from the Midheaven?